compose-spec/compose-spec/05-services.md

     network_mode: "service:[service name]"
 ```

-When set, `networks` attribute is not allowed and Compose rejects any
+When set, the [`networks`](#networks) attribute is not allowed and Compose rejects any
-Compose file containing both attributes
+Compose file containing both attributes.

 ### networks